Freedom Lane: Constitutional Boulevard

 “Oh Esmerelda,” Harold crooned as he exited the bedroom.
 “Where are you my dear?”

-“I’m in my room, Mister Harold,” Esmerelda said.
+“I’m in my room, Mister Harold,” Esmerelda replied.
 Harold rolled his eyes.
 It wasn’t actually her room.
 They hadn’t fully adopted her yet, but Harold knew someone high up in the Bridgeport Child Welfare Department.
 They had let them “test” the little Esmerelda to see if she’d be a good fit for adoption.
 Harold and Lee had been taking her to stay with them in New Haven every time they fancied the company.

 Harold entered the guest room.
 “Is that what you’re wearing?” he asked.